Baltadvaris Castle: Architecture

 The castle ruins occupy a territory of 5.8 ha.
 The territory comprises three sections: the irregular hexagonal castle yard measuring about 120 × 120 m surrounded by the surviving ramparts from the east and north, the castle garden measuring about 80 × 80 m surrounded by the northern rampart and the Siesatis River on three sides, and folwark east of the castle.

 Remnants of the main gate which measured 12.7 × 6.1 m are located at the eastern rampart.
-The gate had two floors with four gun ports for canons and a chapel on the second floor.
+The gate had two floors with four gun ports for cannons and a chapel on the second floor.
 Foundations of a wooden tower are located on the northern end of the eastern rampart.
 In the northwest, a second much better preserved rampart runs in the east–west direction.
 It measures about 60 m in length, up to 4 m in height, and about 15 m in width at the base.
 The ramparts were likely topped with wooden defensive walls, but archaeologists did not find their remnants – possibly they were built from horizontal logs.
 The main castle building stood in the western corner of this rampart.
 It measured 21.5 × 9.4 m, had two floors, cellars under the rampart, and a gate to the castle garden.
 Ruins of the first-floor walls and basement have survived.
 The main residential building with a splendid "golden" hall and a Renaissance garden described in written sources stood in the second yard.
 Based on its foundations, found during archaeological excavations, the residence was built of wood in the early 17th century.
 There are more remnants of other buildings and ramparts in the territory.
 Arimeta Vojevodskaitė cataloged up to twenty different buildings mentioned in written descriptions of the castle.
 The castle is frequently described as a bastion castle, but there is no evidence in either archaeological findings or surviving descriptions that there were any bastions.
 In its heyday, the castle had mills, ponds, gardens.

 In many areas, the cultural layers are disturbed.
 In one such disturbed layer, archaeologists found fragments of pottery that date back to the first centuries AD, well before the construction of the castle.
 Archaeologists found fragments of various tiles from the 16th and 17th centuries decorated with floral motifs (including cornflower), geometric figures, angels.
 Tiles with coats of arms were found – with the Ślepowron coat of arms used by the Kossakowski family, with an eagle holding the Zęby coat of arms the used by King Stephen Báthory, and with unidentified coats of arms.
 Archaeologists found about 450 fragments of various household pottery (mostly pots, but also bowls, plates, pans).
 Broadly, they could be classified into two categories – poor quality pottery used by the commoners and much higher quality glazed or glass pottery (including items imported from Kielce) used by the castle owners.